lbonzi/gads-old-design-auto-switcher/README.md

 # gads-old-design-auto-switcher
-Easily switch back to the old GAds design or let the extension do it for you automatically every time.
+Easily switch back to the old Google Ads design or let the extension do it for you automatically every time.
 Sadly it will work till August 30, 2024.

 ### Download LINK:  [Switch to Old Design AUTO - Multilanguage.zip](https://github.com/user-attachments/files/15944538/Switch.to.Old.Design.AUTO.-.Multilanguage.zip)